tmuras/moosh/www/commands/index.md

 h5p-core-contenttypes-export
 ----
 Exports libraries from H5p core to file in csv format.
+Be aware that H5p Core libraries are stored separately from H5p Plugin libraries.

 Available options: